xeoncross/mid/README.md

   - https://github.com/gorilla/mux
   - https://github.com/julienschmidt/httprouter (TODO)

+## Thoughts

+Adding template support to gongular seems to be a flop unless we assume:

+1. a non-javascript site
+2. only apply validation if a POST/PUT/DELETE request.
+3. Avoid auto-loading templates

+The original idea of a single handler that returns JSON or HTML depending on if a `template.Template` is set doesn't make much sense.

+- Endpoints should be JSON only not rendering pages (Modern web apps).
+- HTML pages that don't use AJAX should not send back AJAX.

+Originally I was going to have any request that does not contain all required data bypass the handler and return the errors.

+For HTML pages this meant skipping straight to loading the template.
+However, the template often relies on data provided by the handler, so it is not very useful to skip that part.

+Consider a form that needs to be rendered on first load + some select lists or other data provided by the handler.
+Validation only applies on a subsequent POST request, but we would still need the extra data provided by the handler.

 ## Related Projects

 These projects are related in the sense of returning of structs/errors/maps directly from HTTP handlers and providing automatic input validation.